-Circumstances may require a student to withdraw from all classes.
-Humphreys University is required to calculate Title IV refunds for all financial aid recipients who withdraw.
 Before withdrawing or ceasing academic participation, the student should be aware of the proper procedure for withdrawing from classes and the consequences of either withdrawing or stopping participation.
-Please review the Return of Federal Title IV funds Policy.
-Official withdrawal is always the responsibility of the student and questions regarding withdrawal should be addressed to their Academic Advisor, Student Services Department, and Registrar's Office.
+Complete withdrawal is always the responsibility of the student and questions regarding withdrawal should be addressed to their Academic Advisor, Student Services Department, and Registrar's Office.